namdao2000/ultimate-nextjs-starter/README.md

 Just run `npm run dev`

 # 📚 Best Practices
-Below are some best practices for writing code in this project.
+Below are some of the best practices used when creating this project.
 I've included this section to explain the reasoning behind my decisions.

 ## 🗂 Architecture